KasparEtter/ef1p/pages/email/email.md

   without losing the reputation that you've built so far.

 Unfortunately, these benefits apply only to the domains which you use to send emails from.
-From a security perspective, however, it's just as important to configure SPF and DMARC records for the domains [which you don't use to send emails from](https://www.gov.uk/guidance/protect-domains-that-dont-send-email).
+From a security perspective, however, it's just as important to configure SPF and DMARC records on the domains [which you don't use to send emails from](https://www.gov.uk/guidance/protect-domains-that-dont-send-email).
 Since the above incentives exist only for the former category of domains but not the latter, mail server authorization is widely deployed on primary domains but less so on